 Tips for using hiking poles trail running

-- Buy the lightest you can afford.
-This helps not just with your pack weight, but your arms when in use
+- Buy the lightest running poles you can afford.
+This helps not just with your pack weight, but your arms when in use.

-- Folding/collapsible poles will save you space when stowed (or carried)
+- Folding/collapsible poles will save you space when stowed in your race vest (or carried)

 - Carry them both in one hand when not in use, with the pointy end facing forwards.
 This way you are less likely to catch it on your feet or swing the sharp end back into someone else